PAS Giannina F.C.: Rise of "Ajax of Epirus" (1971–1983)

 In 1971, the Portuguese Gómez de Faria was signed as manager.
 In 1971–72, PAS Giannina finished 13th.
 In the middle of the season, three Argentine players were signed: Alfredo Glasman, Jose Pasternac and Eduardos Kontogeorgakis (who is Eduardo Rigani's son).
 At the end of the season, three more Argentine players were signed: Juan Montes, Oscar Alvarez and Eduardo Lisa.
 PAS Giannina was in the race for promotion.
 In 1972–73, the club finished second.
 In 1973–74, it finished first and was promoted to the First division.

-PAS Giannina was in the First Division for 10 years.
+PAS Giannina competed in the First Division for ten consecutive seasons.
 The club finished several times near the top of the First Division table, often earning victories over more established Greek teams such as Olympiacos, Panathinaikos, AEK Athens and PAOK.
 The effective and spirited play of the club during these years drew flattering comparisons with the famous Dutch club Ajax Amsterdam, and the moniker "Ajax of Epirus" has stuck with the team ever since.

 In 1974–75, PAS Giannina finished 9th.
 In 1975–76, PAS Giannina finished 5th for the first time.
 This position is the record high for the club.
 In 1976–77, it finished 11th.
 In 1977–78, the club finished 5th again.
 The club qualified for the Balkans Cup for the first time in its history.
 In 1978–79, it finished 14th.
 In 1979–80, it finished 6th.
 In the middle of the season, former Poland national team coach Jacek Gmoch was signed from the Epirote club.
 It was a brief but a reasonably successful tenure.
 In 1980–81, it finished 11th.
 In 1981–82, it finished 14th.
 In 1982–83, it finished 9th.